PRAVALER/awx-ee-gcp/README.md

-# Ansible AWX Execution Environment with AWS, Azure, GCP, Kubernetes, Helm, Java and Terraform
+# Ansible AWX Execution Environment with GCP, Kubernetes and Helm

 ## Table of contents